adon-cloudcannon/alto-sveltekit-template/src/pages/index.md

 ## Showcase

 CloudCannon uses Alto as the documentation site template for our own open-source tools.
-Take a look at these sample sites to see what's possible with static documentation on Alto:&nbsp;
+Take a look at these sample sites to see what's possible with static documentation on Alto:

 * <a href="https://pagefind.app/" target="_blank" rel="noopener">Pagefind</a>